napalm-automation-community/napalm-s350/README.md

 |traceroute                 |       |       |       |       |             |             |

-NS - devices do not have support for that feature
+NI - not implemented - devices (probably) do not have support for that feature